Heading to Glacier National Park? Don’t Miss Doing a Side Trip to Polebridge, MT

-The line (there is nearly always a line during peak season) wraps around the store and takes you past the souvenirs t-shirts, Montana made artisan pieces, drugstore items like shampoo and deodorant, and a little display for kids with books and stuffed animals.
+The line (there is nearly always a line during peak season) wraps around the store.
+While waiting in line, you’ll zigzag around numerous souvenirs, t-shirts, Montana made artisan pieces, drugstore items like shampoo and deodorant, and a little display for kids with books and stuffed animals.

 There’s kno gooey fruit chunks or overly sweet breading.
 Instead, the pastry part is soft and bread-like, which blends perfectly with the sweetness of the huckleberry that’s just the right consistency.

 I was most definitely a fan!

 My daughters got cookies and I sneaked a bite of my youngest’s sprinkle sugar cookie and can attest it was also delicious.

 Polebridge Mercantile has plenty of places outside to enjoy your treats and even has a little playground area for the kids.
 My daughters were also enthralled with the bear statues on some of the benches.

 Bathrooms are located separately on the grounds behind Polebridge Mercantile (close to where the playground is set up).